-While I appreciate that Mr and Mrs F's PR specifically referred to sections 75 and 75A in the Letter of Claim, the Letter of Claim included complaint points that aren't allegations of misrepresentation or breach of contract.
+While I appreciate that Mrs F's PR specifically referred to sections 75 and 75A in the Letter of Claim, the Letter of Claim included complaint points that aren't allegations of misrepresentation or breach of contract.
 To fully consider this complaint, I must therefore turn to a different section of the CCA and consider these points with section 140A in mind.

 Section 140A says a court may make an order if it thinks the relationship between a creditor and a debtor is unfair to a debtor.
 It's deliberately framed in wide terms, and a finding of unfairness can flow from something done on the creditor's behalf in connection with a 'related agreement'.
-Here, the purchase agreements are 'related agreements'.
+Here, the purchase agreement is a 'related agreement'.
 And, by virtue of section 56 of the CCA, Shawbrook is legally answerable for the Supplier's actions.

-Having considered the entirety of both relationships, I don't think either was unfair for the purposes of section 140A.
+Having considered the entirety of the relationship, I don't think it was unfair for the purposes of section 140A.
 In reaching this conclusion, I've considered:

-- (1) The standard of the Supplier's commercial conduct, which includes its sales and marketing practices at the time of each sale, and any relevant training material. - (2) The information provided by the Supplier at the time of each sale, including the contracts and any disclaimers made by the Supplier. - (3) All the evidence provided by both parties on what was supposedly said and/or done at the time of each sale. - (4) The inherent probabilities of what's likely to have happened given the circumstances of each sale.
+- (1) The standard of the Supplier's commercial conduct, which includes its sales and marketing practices at the time of the sale, and any relevant training material. - (2) The information provided by the Supplier at the time of the sale, including the contracts and any disclaimers made by the Supplier. - (3) All the evidence provided by both parties on what was supposedly said and/or done at the time of the sale. - (4) The inherent probabilities of what's likely to have happened given the circumstances of the sale.